ChessTournamentManager/Documentation/Research/Database Research.md

   rank-db-scylla:
 ```

-When this file is run, containers will be made of your application and a Scylla instance.
+When this file is run, containers will be made of your application and a ScyllaDB instance.

 Then install these dependencies in your project.
 With the spring-data-cossandra dependency, you can use the cassandra repositories and connect with a cassandra database.
-These things will also be useful with the Scylla database.
-The java-driver-core dependency will allow Java data to be inserted in a Scylla database.
+These things will also be useful with the ScyllaDB database.
+The java-driver-core dependency will allow Java data to be inserted in a ScyllaDB database.
 ```xml
 <dependency>
   <groupId>org.springframework.data</groupId>